 - Revise their college essays and resumes.

-- Learn the college application procedures, including how to send their transcripts through Naviance.
+- Learn the college application procedures, including how to send their transcripts through Scoir and how to send their ACT/SAT scores.

-- Start the Common Application, which is applicable to over 700 colleges.
+- Start the Common Application, which is applicable to over 1,000 colleges, and receive step-by-step instructions regarding the Common Application.

-Seniors who are not able to attend the College Application Workshop will attend a lunch meeting where they will receive their post-secondary planning binders and college application instructions.
+- Seniors who are not able to attend the College Application Workshops will attend a meeting where they will receive college application instructions.